Honor Balfour

 Honor Catherine Mary Balfour (4 August 1912 – 24 February 2001), was a British Liberal Party politician and journalist.

 Early life and education

 Honor Balfour was born in Liverpool, England, in 1912, and attended Liverpool Institute High School for Girls at Blackburne House.
 Her father, a merchant seaman, was killed during the Great War, and Balfour was brought up by her widowed mother.

-She studied for a year at Liverpool University, studying sociology, while earning money teaching music.
+She studied for a year at Liverpool University, reading sociology, while earning money teaching music.
 She then won a scholarship to Oxford University, as a member of the Society of Oxford Home Students, a precursor of the first women's colleges, and St Anne's College, Oxford.
 Her mother came to live in Oxford with her.

 Career

 After graduation, she began a career as a journalist, initially with the Oxford Mail, and then later in London.

 She was parliamentary lobby correspondent for Time magazine from 1948 to 1969.
 She was one of the founding contributors to Picture Post from 1938 to 1957.
 She was also a BBC Radio broadcaster.

 While living in London, she kept a cottage in the village of Swinbrook, then from 1972 in Windrush, where she retired in 1981.